10 Traffic Tips Straight from Michael Dunlop

 Michael Dunlop was a teenager when he started a website called WebDesignDev.com.
-Over four years, he grew it to nearly 200,000 monthly visitors.
+Over four year agos, he created a web design blog and grew it to nearly 200,000 monthly visitors in under 6 months.
 Then he sold the site for $22,000 so that he could move out of his parents’ house.

 The newest, Expert Photography, is just 18 months old and already received 137,000 visits last month.
 It’s safe to say that Michael Dunlop is one of the world’s experts on the strategies and techniques that reliably drive big traffic to websites.